RyuZhihao123/Point-cloud-3D-tree-reconstruction/README.md

 # Point-cloud-3D-tree-reconstruction

-**Please give a proper citation on this GitHub page once you use my code/software for your papers.**
+**Please give a proper citation/clarification to this GitHub page once you use my code/software for your papers.**

 This is a program for reconstructing a 3D tree model from scanned point clouds.
-The program is fully developed in C++.
+The program is fully developed in C++